-Some of my recently published work has examined Thomas Hobbes’s objections to the Meditations, Hobbes’s view of the relationship between mathematics and physics, and Margaret Cavendish’s criticisms of Hobbes’s explanation of visual perception.
+My primary research focus is the philosophy of Thomas Hobbes.
+My past work has examined topics such as the debate between Hobbes and Robert Boyle concerning experimentation and scientific knowledge, Hobbes’s objections to the Meditations, Hobbes’s view of the relationship between mathematics and physics, and Margaret Cavendish’s criticisms of Hobbes’s explanation of visual perception.

 An abbreviated version of my CV is available here.

-The Ethics of Organ Tourism: Role Morality and Organ Transplantation, Journal of Medicine and Philosophy, in press. doi: 10.1093/jmp/jhx021
+The Ethics of Organ Tourism: Role Morality and Organ Transplantation, The Journal of Medicine and Philosophy 42 (2017): 670-689.

 Visual Perception as Patterning: Cavendish against Hobbes on Sensation, History of Philosophy Quarterly 33 (2016): 193-214.